-Many North Carolina small businesses already have their own formal or informal policies protecting gay and transgender workers from employment discrimination.
-Thirty-four percent of survey respondents have such a policy already.
-Among the reasons employers with nondiscrimination policies have them, half say their policy improves their ability to attract and retain talented employees.
-Of employers who offer family benefits, almost seven in 10 either already offer benefits to same-sex spouses and partners of their employees, or would do so if they had a gay or lesbian employee.
+Many small businesses already have their own formal or informal policies protecting gay and transgender workers from employment discrimination.
+Two in five survey respondents have such a policy already, and nearly the same number says it improves their ability to attract and retain talented employees.
+Of employers who offer family benefits, three-quarters either already offer benefits to same-sex spouses and partners of their employees, or would do so if they had a gay or lesbian employee.

-It's also important to note North Carolina small business owners see little to no cost associated with having this kind of policy in place.
-Of those who have adopted their own nondiscrimination policy to protect gay and transgender workers from discrimination, 94% report the policy cost them "nothing or next to nothing."
+It's also important to note small business owners see little to no cost associated with having this kind of policy in place.
+Of those who have adopted their own nondiscrimination policy to protect gay and transgender workers from discrimination, 86% report the policy cost them "nothing or next to nothing."
+Merely 2% say it had a small but significant cost, and none say it had a substantial cost.

 There are a number of federal laws that provide different types of protections for employees.
-Poll results revealed that entrepreneurs strongly believe gay, lesbian and transgender employees should be afforded those same employment protections.
+In every case we polled on, the numbers revealed entrepreneurs strongly believe gay, lesbian and transgender employees should be afforded the same employment protections.

-With regard to political affiliation, 41% of small business owners identified as Republican, 42% as Democrat and 12% as independent.
+Respondents were politically diverse, with 41% of small business owners identifying as Republican, 36% as Democrat and 15% as independent.